SinaSalvatrice/9key_makro_master/notes.md

 ## Goal
 Build a 3x3 RP2040 macro pad with a selector workflow, OLED feedback, and RGB behavior that can evolve from simple layer colors into per-key animated visuals.

+## Current Decision

+- Use `keymaps/reworked` as the canonical implementation target going forward
+- Use `keymaps/simple` only as a fallback reference for known simpler behavior
+- Do not spend time expanding the other keymaps unless they are needed for comparison or recovery

 ## Confirmed Hardware

 - RP2040/QMK keyboard